Veronika Drahotová

-Veronika Drahotová (born July 25, 1975) is a Czech artist and curator best known for mixed-media work incorporating painting, photography, video and installation.
+Veronika Drahotová (born 25 July 1975) is a Czech artist and curator.
+She is best known for mixed-media work incorporating painting, photography, video and installation.

+Career

-In 1992, she was one of the youngest students ever to matriculate at the prestigious Academy of Fine Arts, Prague (AVU), studying under J. David and J. Sopko, receiving a one-year scholarship (1995) at the San Francisco Art Institute, and a Master of Arts degree in 2000.
+In 1992, she was one of the youngest students ever to matriculate at the prestigious Academy of Fine Arts, Prague, studying under J. David and J. Sopko, receiving a one-year scholarship (1995) at the San Francisco Art Institute, and a Master of Arts degree in 2000.